francisco-debierne/Basic_Linkedin_Api/README.md

 # LinkedIn Api.
-In this project we will create a python module that can be use to find the LinkedIn URLs and the total of employee of a list of companies provide by CSV file unsing API.
+In this project we will create a Python module that can be used to find the LinkedIn URLs and the total of employees of a list of companies provided by CSV file using API.

 To do that we will Selenium (https://www.selenium.dev/) and FastApi (https://fastapi.tiangolo.com/).